Abercorn, Quebec

-Abercorn is a small village located within the Brome-Missisquoi Regional County Municipality in the Estrie region of Quebéc, Canada.
-The population as of the 2021 Canada Census, was 341.
+Abercorn is a village municipality located in the Brome-Missisquoi Regional County Municipality in the Estrie region of southern Québec, Canada.
+It lies on the Canada-United States border, about 10 km (6.3 mi) south of Sutton, Quebec.
+The municipality had a population of 341 in the 2021 Canadian census.

-It currently covers a land area of approximately 26.73 km² (10.32 sq mi) and Is bordered by Sutton to the north and east, Frelighsburg to the west, and Richford, Vermont to the south.
+Abercorn covers 26.73 km² (10.32 sq mi).
+Sutton, Quebec lies to the north and east, Frelighsburg, Quebec to the west, and Richford, Vermont immediately across the international border to the south.